csh970605/csh970605.github.io/_posts/2023-03-11-Face-Recognition.md

 ---
 <br>
 LBP (Local Binary Patterns) is a feature extraction technique used to recognize or analyze textures in the field of image processing. <br>
-LBPH is a technique that combines LBP and a histogram (H).
+LBPH is a technique that combines LBP and a histogram (H).<br>
 LBP extracts features of an image by converting the pixel values around each pixel in the image into binary numbers.<br>
 Binary numbers are generated based on the relative brightness difference between the center pixel and its neighbors.<br>
 If the neighboring pixel is larger than the center pixel, it is represented as 1, and if it is less than the center pixel, it is represented as 0.
 <br>